shohanursobuj/shohanursobuj/README.md

 -Looking for a Ph.D. position in Medical Image Procesing/Natural Language Processing.
 ````

 Hi, I'm Md.
-Shohanur Islam Sobuj, and I'm a self-taught machine learning enthusiast working as a freelance machine learning engineer 🔧.
+Shohanur Islam Sobuj, and I am currently employed as a Machine Learning Engineer at Anchorblock Technology. 🔧.
 My passion for ML lies in dreaming up ideas and making them come true with elegant interfaces.
 I take great care of the experience, architecture, and code quality of the things I build.
 I am also an open-source enthusiast and maintainer .
 I learned a lot from the open-source community, and I love how open-source facilitates collaboration and knowledge sharing.
 I'm always open to new ideas and opportunities
 <br/>
 <br/>